martinlynge/bit-docs/content/docs/testing-components.md

 #### Curated list of test environments on Bitsrc.io

-You can find a list of Test Environments maintained by the [bitsrc.io](bitsrc.io) team [here](https://bitsrc.io/bit/envs).
+You can find a list of **Test environments** maintained by the [bitsrc.io](bitsrc.io) team [here](https://bitsrc.io/bit/envs).

 - [Mocha](https://bitsrc.io/bit/envs/testers/mocha).
 - [Jest](https://bitsrc.io/bit/envs/testers/jest).

 ### Adding test/spec files to your components

 Bit is not going to guess which files are your spec files, right?
-You should [track your spec files correctly](/docs/cli-add.html#track-a-component-with-a-test-file).
+You should [track your spec files correctly](/docs/cli-add.html#tracking-a-component-with-a-test-file).

 ### Test your component